NorthernMan54/homebridge-alexa/README.md

 * Temperature Sensors
 * Motion Sensors
 * Contact Sensors
+* Thermostat
+* Heater/Cooler
 * Door locks ( Lock and status only, Alexa does not support unlocking )

+### Supported as Other

 * Door/Garage Door - Supported as a on/off device and also supported as a contact sensor for routines
-* Thermostat - Partial support only ( Set target Temperature in celsius )
-* Heater/Cooler - Partial support only ( On/Off and Rotation speed )

-### Supported as Other

 * Fans - Supported as Other
 * Window Coverings / Blinds - Supported as Other
 * Valves, Sprinklers and Shower Heads - Supported as a light bulb